 Data Protection policies

 The University has a number of policies related to data protection and privacy, as below.
-It is important that all staff are aware of the content of the Data Protection and Information Security Policies, and the University's data classifications, which categorises different types of personal data based on the level of sensitivity and risk.
+It is important that all staff are aware of the content of the Data protection and Information security policies, and the University's data classifications, which categorise different types of personal data based on the level of sensitivity and risk.

-Sets out how the University processes the personal data it holds (relating to students, staff, research participants and other third parties).
-Outlines the University's responsibilities under data protection legislation and regulation, stating how it complies, and providing instruction for staff handling personal data.
+This policy sets out how the University processes the personal data that it holds (relating to students, staff, research participants and third parties).
+It outlines the University’s responsibilities under data protection legislation and regulation, setting out how it will comply, and provides instruction for staff handling personal data

 Identifying the need for, undertaking and implementing Data Protection Impact Assessments (DPIAs), as required by GDPR to address risks to individuals whose personal data is being processed.
 Data Protection Impact Assessment Screening Questions (Office document, 47kB) will determine whether a full DPIA is needed.
 The Data Protection Impact Assessment (DPIA) Form (Office document, 58kB) should be used to conduct a full DPIA.